ZL-Song/MullerPot/README.md

+# MullerPot
-# Playground for dynamics on the Muller-Brown potential.
+A Playground for dynamics on the Muller Brown potential.

 ### Chain-of-state methods for finding MEPs
 Some Jupyter notebooks related to the String Method: